alaincaltieri/financialfallacies/_posts/2023-10-14-buy_luxury_items_and_resell_them_later_for_a_profit.markdown

 Further readings specific to this fallacy:
 1. "A Random Walk Down Wall Street" by Burton Malkiel.
 [Book Link](https://www.amazon.com/Random-Walk-Down-Wall-Street/dp/0393330338)

-2. "Pound Foolish: Exposing the Dark Side of the Personal Finance Industry" by Helaine Olen [Book Link](https://www.amazon.com/Pound-Foolish-Exposing-Personal-Industry/dp/159184679X)
+2. "Pound Foolish: Exposing the Dark Side of the Personal Finance Industry" by Helaine Olen.
+[Book Link](https://www.amazon.com/Pound-Foolish-Exposing-Personal-Industry/dp/159184679X)

-3. "The Myth of the Rational Market: A History of Risk, Reward, and Delusion on Wall Street" by Justin Fox [Book Link](https://www.amazon.com/Myth-Rational-Market-History-Delusion/dp/0060599030)
+3. "The Myth of the Rational Market: A History of Risk, Reward, and Delusion on Wall Street" by Justin Fox.
+[Book Link](https://www.amazon.com/Myth-Rational-Market-History-Delusion/dp/0060599030)

-4. "Your Money and Your Brain: How the New Science of Neuroeconomics Can Help Make You Rich" by Jason Zweig [Book Link](https://www.amazon.com/Your-Money-Brain-Science-Neuroeconomics/dp/0743276698)
+4. "Your Money and Your Brain: How the New Science of Neuroeconomics Can Help Make You Rich" by Jason Zweig.
+[Book Link](https://www.amazon.com/Your-Money-Brain-Science-Neuroeconomics/dp/0743276698)

-5. "Rich Dad Poor Dad" by Robert Kiyosaki [Book Link](https://www.amazon.com/Rich-Dad-Poor-Teach-Middle/dp/1612680194)
+5. "Rich Dad Poor Dad" by Robert Kiyosaki.
+[Book Link](https://www.amazon.com/Rich-Dad-Poor-Teach-Middle/dp/1612680194)

-6. "The Psychology of Investing" by John R. Nofsinger [Book Link](https://www.amazon.com/Psychology-Investing-John-R-Nofsinger/dp/041539757X)
+6. "The Psychology of Investing" by John R. Nofsinger.
+[Book Link](https://www.amazon.com/Psychology-Investing-John-R-Nofsinger/dp/041539757X)

 These readings provide diverse perspectives on common financial fallacies, behavioral finance, and effective wealth-building strategies.